SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 primarily MySQL for persistence, and some form of API and user-facing frontend.
 Make whatever other assumptions about the system you wish.**

+Frontend with load balancers.

+We will use CDN cacheing for all commonly requested content, with Least Recently Used (LRU) eviction strategy.

-Let's assume there is a table for users in our MySQL database, and that writes are processed by our master nodes and written and replicated to our replicas.
+Our data model will be a MySQL table for user information and tables for all the other amazing things our system does.
+Writes in our datbase cluster will be processed by our master nodes and written and replicated to our replicas.
 Reads can happen from any node.

-Let's also assume we are using a messaging service like Kafka to coordinate communication acros our microservices.
+MySQL Workbench will be set up for DB monitoring.
+We will enable our slow-log by setting the appropriate paramters in our $my.cng$ file.
+Our user table will be indexed to ensure speedy lookup during log-in verification.

+We will use Docker as our container service and Kubernetes

-There are many aspects of our system we could explore, but in order to set up question 3 well, let's address the following:
+Depending on what our service does, there are many aspects of our system we could explore, but in order to set up question 3 well, let's address the following:

 #### Log-in system

-Perhaps the most important system design specification we need to understand in order to address this triage challenge is log-in.
+Perhaps the most important system design specification we need to understand in order to address our triage challenge in Q3 is log-in.
 Users manually enter their username or password, or it is populated by a service like 1-Password, or they have a session active in the cache.

-The steps of login are, generacially, identify if the user is in the user database and if their submitted password matches the stored valid password.
+The steps of login are, generacially, if the user is in the user database and if the hash of their submitted password matches the stored value of their hashed password, then they are validated and a session is created.
+For the hashing we would use some form of cryptographic hashing function (i.e. Argon2), that is deterministic, quick to compute, and infeasible to generate the original password from the hash.
+This hashed password is what will be stored in our user table, and compared against the hash of the password used at login.

-For this challenge, let's assume our login request processing layer receives a JSON file like this
+So, we can assume our login request processing layer receives a JSON file like this
 ```
 { timestamp: '1000-01-01 00:00:00',
   IP: '127.0.0.1/32',